 Your lush indoor greenery might be hiding more than you think.
 Overwatered soil and decaying plant material can attract fungus gnats and other moisture-loving pests.

-Pro Tip: Let soil dry out between watering, and remove any dead leaves or debris around your plants.
+Pro Tip: Let the soil dry out between waterings, and remove any dead leaves or debris around your plants.

 4. Clutter and Untouched Spaces

-Boxes, storage bins, and cluttered corners offer the perfect hiding place for small bugs.
-The less disturbance in an area, the more likely it becomes a safe space for bugs to hide and breed.
+Boxes, storage bins, and cluttered corners offer the perfect hiding place for little tiny black bug in house.
+The less disturbed an area is, the more likely it becomes a safe space for bugs to hide and breed.

 Pro Tip: Declutter closets, attics, and basements.
 Use sealed plastic containers instead of cardboard, which can harbor moisture and mold.